-Publishers can only work with services that they have created in the portal.
+Publishers can only delete or modify services that they have created in the portal.
 They cannot modify or delete other publishers' services.
-For example, when connected to the federated server in ArcMap, only services published by the publisher will display.
 Publishers have user privileges, though, and they can use any layers that other publishers share with them.

 Anyone with publisher privileges can publish to any federated server.
 Services published to a federated server are automatically added as items in the portal.
 Hosted services published directly to the portal appear as items in the portal and as services on the hosting server.

 Administrators have user and publisher privileges, and they have permissions to all services hosted by the federated server.
 Administrators also have privileges to manage the portal and all of its members.
 A portal must have at least one administrator.
 However, there are no limits on how many can administer an organization.
 For example, if a portal has five members, all five members can be administrators.

 Custom roles include a specific set of privileges defined by the administrator.
 For example, members with the custom role may be able to create content but cannot create groups; they may be able to publish features but not tiles.
 To allow members to publish services to a federated ArcGIS Server site, the role must be assigned the general content Publish server-based layers privilege.

 If a custom role is created with any administrative privileges, ArcGIS Server grants limited administrative access to members with that role.
 This includes rights to publish any service type directly to ArcGIS Server and the ability to view and access all services.
 Consider the security risks before creating a custom role for any member that includes administrative privileges.

 Fine-grained access control of federated servers